Generic selectors

 Photo by Christopher Campbell

-In terms of height and build, Germans are generally tall.
-The average German woman is about 5’5″ (165 cm), while the average German man is 5’11” (180 cm).
-Many Germans also have an athletic build, a reflection of the country’s active lifestyle and cultural emphasis on fitness.
+When it comes to height and build, Germans are generally known for their tall stature.
+The average German woman stands around 5’5″ (165 cm), while the average German man is about 5’11” (180 cm).
+Many Germans also have a strong, athletic build, reflecting the country’s active lifestyle and cultural focus on fitness, outdoor activities, and sports.

 2. German Culture and Its Impact on Physical Features